BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

 Running a command is the simplest way to accomplish this:

-Enter `/bq condition NAME tutorialQuest.isDay` on the server.
+Enter `/bq condition NAME tutorialQuest>isDay` on the server.
 This command will show you the result "false" or "true" depending on what time it is.
 During day time, the result will show true.
 In the nighttime it will be false.